kranzuft/AERRDM-DOCS/mobile_process.rst

     Figure 2.1.1: Sign In Screen Username Field

-2. Do the same process as above for the password field, entering your password in the field (fig. 2.1 ann.
-2) enlarged below.
+2. Do the same process as above for the password field, entering your password in the field (2.1.2) enlarged below.

 .. figure:: img/mobile_signin_password_manual.png
     :scale: 33%
     :align: center

     Figure 2.1.2: Sign In Screen Password Field

-3. This step requires you to check the server field (fig. 2.1 ann.
-3).
+3. This step requires you to check the server field (2.1.3).
 The server address field is the ip address that the application authenticates the account information with.
 The area you must enter the server address into is enlarged below.

 .. figure:: img/mobile_signin_server_address_manual.png
     :scale: 33%